Consensys/doc.tessera/docs/HowTo/Get-started/Start-Tessera.md

 ## Starting Tessera and sending a payload

+The following example starts the [transaction manager and local enclave].

 ### 1. Generate keys

 Generate a key pair in files called `myKey.pub` and `myKey.key`.